bigchaindb/bigchaindb-examples/README.md

 This repo contains examples and tutorials for BigchainDB.

-Warning: These examples are for demonstration purpose and should not be used for production
+__Warning__: These examples are for demonstration purpose and should not be used for production

+## Structure

+The apps are structured as follows:
+- Client: ReactJS
+- Server: Python Flask REST API server
+- DB: BigchainDB

+All messages are JSON based.

 ## Installation